 Most children with phenylketonuria are normal at birth but develop symptoms and signs slowly over several months as phenylalanine accumulates.
 The hallmark of untreated PKU is severe intellectual disability.
 Children also manifest extreme hyperactivity, gait disturbance, and psychoses and often exhibit an unpleasant, mousy body odor caused by phenylacetic acid (a breakdown product of phenylalanine) in urine and sweat.
 Children also tend to have a lighter skin, hair, and eye color than unaffected family members, and some may develop a rash similar to infantile eczema.

-In the US and many developed countries, all neonates are screened Screening Tests for Newborns Hand washing is critical for all personnel to prevent transmission of infection.
-Active participation in the birth by the mother and her partner helps them adapt to parenting.
-Immediately at... read more for phenylketonuria 24 to 48 hours after birth with one of several blood tests Initial testing Most inherited disorders of metabolism (inborn errors of metabolism) are rare, and therefore their diagnosis requires a high index of suspicion.
+In the US and many developed countries, all neonates are screened Screening Tests for Newborns Screening recommendations for newborns vary by clinical context and state requirements.
+Blood typing is indicated when the mother has type O or Rh-negative blood or when minor blood antigens... read more for phenylketonuria 24 to 48 hours after birth with one of several blood tests Initial testing Most inherited disorders of metabolism (inborn errors of metabolism) are rare, and therefore their diagnosis requires a high index of suspicion.
 Timely diagnosis leads to early treatment and... read more ; abnormal results are confirmed by directly measuring phenylalanine levels.
 In classic PKU, neonates often have phenylalanine levels > 20 mg/dL (1.2 mM/L).
 Those with partial deficiencies typically have levels < 8 to 10 mg/dL while on a normal diet (levels > 6 mg/dL require treatment); distinction from classic PKU requires a mutation analysis identifying mild mutations in the gene or, less often, liver phenylalanine hydroxylase activity assay showing activity between 5% and 15% of normal.

 BH4 deficiency is distinguished from other forms of PKU by elevated concentrations of biopterin or neopterin in urine, blood, cerebrospinal fluid, or all 3; genetic testing also can be used.
 Recognition is important, and the urine biopterin profile should be determined routinely at initial diagnosis because standard PKU treatment does not prevent neurologic damage.